 2. Maximize Success

 As you roll out the new HR technology, refer back to the measurable success criteria your team created in the Analyze and Build phases.
-Rigorously track these KPIs and course-correct quickly if targets aren’t being met.
+Rigorously track these key performance indicators (KPIs) and course-correct quickly if targets aren’t being met.
 Consistently gather user feedback through pulse surveys and focus groups, and celebrate milestones to showcase benefits and build momentum.
 There are always opportunities to go further, so it’s not enough to just make success likely — aim to maximize it at every step.

 3. Increase Buy-In

-It’s easy for enthusiasm to wane as the transformation progresses, so change champions must reinvigorate the team by maintaining focus and energy.
+It’s easy for enthusiasm to wane as the transformation progresses, so change champions must reinvigorate their teams by maintaining focus and energy.
 HR leaders can inspire buy-in by highlighting how the transformation enables employees and unlocks new opportunities.

 To keep momentum high, change champions must actively address concerns, demonstrate unwavering commitment, and motivate employees throughout the execution process.
 By leveraging the commitment of leaders and stakeholders, you can reinforce your transformation’s message and ensure alignment across the organization.